ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Discussion

 \subsection{Dust in galaxies}

-The $\tau$ parameter from Eq. \ref{eq:dust} can inform us on the dust content of the SN environments, as seen in Fig. \ref{fig:colour_comparison}.
-The decline of extinction for both elliptical and spiral galaxies, and for different mass ranges, is studied in \cite{Goddard_2017, Gonzalez_2015, battisti2016}.
-As expected, the outskirts of galaxies (i.e. high dDLR regions) are less dusty than galaxy cores, for both early and late type galaxies, even if the slope of the extinction-radius relation is greater for late types.
-Following the known stellar mass/dust mass relation \citep{Beeston_2018}, massive spiral galaxies have more dust than low-mass galaxies at a given radius.
-This is not visible for elliptical galaxies due to the relatively flat shape of the extinction-radius relation.
+The $\tau$ parameter from Eq. \ref{eq:dust} can inform us on the dust content of the SN environments, as shown in Fig. \ref{fig:colour_comparison}.
+The decreasing extinction for elliptical and spiral galaxies and for different mass ranges was studied by \cite{Goddard_2017, Gonzalez_2015, battisti2016}.
+As expected, the outskirts of galaxies (i.e. high dDLR regions) are less dusty than galaxy cores for early- and late-type galaxies, although the slope of the extinction-radius relation is greater for late types.
+Following the known stellar mass to dust mass relation \citep{Beeston_2018}, massive spiral galaxies have more dust than low-mass galaxies at a given radius.
+This is not visible for elliptical galaxies because the shape of the extinction-radius relation is relatively flat.
 Because red environments are also more massive, we expect red environments to be more dusty \citep{Lange_2015}.
-Those relations hold for global parameters.

-For spiral galaxies, \cite{Smith_2016} show that the distribution of dust is consistent with an exponential decay with a gradient of $\sim-1.7\,\mathrm{dex}\,R_{25}^{-1}$ \citep[with $R_{25}$ the radius where the optical brightness corresponds to a B-band brightness of $25\,\mathrm{mag}\,\mathrm{arcsec}^{-2}$,][]{Bigiel_2012}.
-They further show that such a decline is very alike that of stellar density, which is slower than that of star formation rate surface density.
-This hints at a stronger relation between local stellar mass and dust than for local colour.
+These relations hold for global parameters.
+For spiral galaxies, \cite{Smith_2016} showed that the distribution of dust is consistent with an exponential decay with a gradient of $\sim-1.7\,\mathrm{dex}\,R_{25}^{-1}$ \citep[with $R_{25}$ the radius where the optical brightness corresponds to a B-band brightness of $25\,\mathrm{mag}\,\mathrm{arcsec}^{-2}$,][]{Bigiel_2012}.
+They further showed that this decline is very similar to that of the stellar density, which is slower than that of the star formation rate surface density.
+This indicates a stronger relation between the local stellar mass and dust than for local colour.
 Overall, studies of the dust content in galaxies agree well with the conclusions from Fig. \ref{fig:colour_comparison}.